Why Lab-Grown Diamonds Are a Massive Scam! May 13, 2021 – Posted in: Jewelry Blog

 But adding titanium or aluminum allowed the manufacturers to produce pure white diamonds.
 And if boron gets added, diamond laboratories get blue gemstones.

-The interesting thing is that natural diamond seeds need to be of high-quality.
-Usually, the manufacturer uses the VVS diamonds.
+The interesting thing is that natural diamond seeds need to be of high quality.
+Usually, the manufacturer uses VVS diamonds.
 This is because extreme temperature and heat may affect the gemstone.
 The inclusions may become unstable and make the diamonds explode.

 What Does GIA Say About HPHT Diamonds?

-Over the course of ten years, GIA closely examined HPHT diamonds.
+Over the course of ten years, GIA closely examined HPHT diamonds (High-Pressure and High Temperature).
 In 2017, the organization published one of the most comprehensive studies to date.

-GIA determined that all lab-grown diamonds have an odd fluorescence pattern.
+That being said, GIA still determined that it is possible to differentiate between the two because all lab-grown diamonds have an odd fluorescence pattern.
 When subjected to imaging instruments, artificial diamonds show odd patterns.
 These aren’t the same as natural diamonds of the same clarity and color.

 Different Types of Lab-Grown Diamonds

-You need to understand that there are two major categories.
-They’re stimulant and cultured diamonds.
+You need to understand that there are two major categories of lab-grown diamonds; stimulant and cultured diamonds.
 The gemstones that belong to each category have specific properties.
 Here’s what you need to know.

-Bar press is usually used for gemstone-quality synthetic diamonds.
+Bar presses are usually used for gemstone-quality synthetic diamonds.
 It contains outer and inner anvils that apply enormous hydraulic pressure.
 Belt press might also be used for gemstones.
 But this tool is somewhat inferior and it’s often used for growing industrial diamonds.

 The cubic press is there to create a diamond powder for industrial purposes.
 And the press has six anvils that generate enough pressure to attain the powder.